irmen/Pyro4/docs/source/Tutorial.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 That wasn't very exciting but you now have working code for the basics of the warehouse system.
-Now you'll use Pyro to turn the warehouse into a standalone component, that people from other pc's can visit.
+Now you'll use Pyro to turn the warehouse into a standalone component, that people from other computers can visit.
 You'll need to add a couple of lines to the :file:`warehouse.py` file so that it will start a Pyro server for the warehouse object.
 The easiest way to do this is to create the object that you want to make available as Pyro object, and register it with a 'Pyro daemon' (the server that listens for and processes incoming remote method calls)::